kemeyer/par2vel/README.rst

 The present version is only capable of basic two-component PIV and is under development for stereoscopic PIV.

-The toolbox is open source under GNU General Public License version 3, and you are very welcome to contribute to the code.
+The toolbox is open source, and you are very welcome to contribute to the code.

 The main developer of the code is:

-|Knud Erik Meyer
+| Knud Erik Meyer
-|Department of Mechanical Engineering
+| Department of Mechanical Engineering
-|Technical University of Denmark
+| Technical University of Denmark
-|DK-2800 Kongens Lyngby
+| DK-2800 Kongens Lyngby
-|e-mail: keme@dtu.dk
+| e-mail: keme@dtu.dk